Primary School Classes, Kindergarten to Second Grade

 Kindergarten to Second grade primary classes support families using Memoria Press curriculum in their homeschool.
 The full-day classes are offered on Mondays from 8:00 AM to 3:30 PM.

 Memoria Press curriculum plans are laid out for a five-day week (samples here: Kindergarten, First, Second).
-Mondays at HLN helps you by handling the “Monday” academic assignments as well as the full week’s “Literature & Enrichment” portion getting you ready for Tuesday through Friday work at home.
+Mondays at HLN help you by handling the “Monday” academic assignments as well as the full week’s “Literature & Enrichment” portion, getting you ready for Tuesday through Friday work at home.

 The children are so happy at HLN!
 I love the accountability of covering the same material as the other students on the same schedule.
 Additionally, I love the help of their teachers in presenting the materials on Mondays so I can follow up with their school work for the rest of the week. – Jenna P.